MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 ### Create a dataset rule

 To create a dataset rule, follow the steps in this section.
-After you create all the dataset rules you need, deploy the datasets with the newly created rules to the next stage.
-Your rules will not apply until you deploy the datasets with the configured rules.
+After you create all the dataset rules you need, deploy the datasets with the newly created rules from the source stage to the target stage where the rules were created.
+Your rules will not apply until you deploy the datasets from the source to the target stage.

 1. In the pipeline stage you want to create a dataset rule for, select **Deployment settings**.